The-Politico/interactive-news-developer-guide/policies.md

 - Every correction will prompt a sit-down meeting with the team.
 The focus of that meeting is never to associate blame but to find out how best to stop similar errors from happening again.

+### Semi-annual review

+We can't understate the importance of regularly evaluating our goals as a team and systematically addressing any challenges to our progress.

+Your editors will have a sit-down review with you twice each year.
+The goals of that review are to review major milestones, check up on a few conditions we think are fundamental to the team's success and to set and evaluate three goals that should orient your work over the next 6 months.

+In preparation for our meeting, we'll both prepare a few things.
+Here are the major parts:

+##### Major projects and milestones

+In many ways, marking concrete progress and accomplishments is the most important part of your review.
+Every 6 months, your editors will write up the major projects you've worked on and major milestones we've seen in your development.

+##### Weakest/Strongest

+Each review, both you and your editors will write down what each thinks was the strongest and the weakest part of your work over the last 6 months.

+These are your outliers, a strength that deserves special praise and a weakness that needs extra attention.

+These can be soft or hard skills, but we want them to be things you have a major amount of control over.
+This isn't the place to point out how other people's work hinders or supports your own.

+##### Three goals

+Each review, we'll identify three goals to work towards over the next 6 months.

+To measure progress, we'll ask you to score where you think you are on completing that goal on a 10-point scale.
+At the next review, we'll re-score your goals separately and discuss what progress we both think you've made.

+##### Standing survey

+As part of your review, we'll ask you to re-evaluate each of these statements on a 10-point scale from completely false to completely true.
+Each statement we consider a fundamental condition that must be true for our team to be successful.

+- I have a good work/life balance.
+- I get the direction and support I need from my editors.
+- My ideas are listened to and fairly evaluated on their merits within the team.
+- I have a strong, constructive relationship with the rest of the newsroom.
+- I understand and agree with the long-term goals of the team.
+- The types of projects I am working on are well-balanced for my skills.
+- I understand my role on the team and how it will develop.
+- I am learning new skills from my teammates.
+- The team is good at sharpening each other's ideas and coming up with new ideas together.
+- Team meetings are productive and well run.
+- Projects are managed well.
+- I have a strong, constructive relationship with the rest of the newsroom.
+- I have the right amount of exposure to other newsroom managers.
+- I understand the larger direction POLITICO is taking as a business.

+##### A note on scales

+In several parts of your review, we use a 10-point scale to quantitatively evaluate a goal or a condition.
+The point of using that scale isn't to nitpick small differences but to give you the space you need to honestly evaluate incremental progress across multiple reviews.